andymac-2/notepad/_posts/2021-05-30-open_recursion.md

 derived.method(); // crashes or runs indefinitely
 ```

-Say I have a recursive function that's particularly slow to execute, for example a naive implementation of the fibonacci sequence:
+Say I have a recursive function that's particularly slow to execute, for example a naive implementation of the Fibonacci sequence:

 ```typescript
 fib(n: number): number {